Pixadus/FCHS-CyberPatriot/README.md

 # FCHS-CyberPatriot-Checklists

-Fort Collins High School's CyberPatriot checklists
+These are checklists created by the Fort Collins HS Teams (11-4740 & 11-6595) for use in the 2018-2019 CyberPatriot competition.